rogerbinns/apsw/doc/execution.rst

 issue.
 You may want to remember the Connection object when you set your trace or user defined functions.

-.. _x64bitpy25:

 64 bit hosts
 ============

 APSW is tested and works correctly on 32 and 64 bit hosts.
-Unfortunately SQLite is limited to 32 bit quantities for strings, blobs, number of columns etc even when compiled for 64 bit.
+SQLite is limited to 32 bit quantities for strings, blobs, number of columns etc even when compiled for 64 bit.
-Consequently you will get a TooBig exception from APSW which checks if strings/buffers longer than 1GB or 2GB (depends on internal storage) are used. cvstrac 2125 and 3246 had more details.
+You will get a :exc:`TooBigError` if trying to use strings and blobs larger than 1 gigabyte.

 .. _statementcache: